lgatto/lgatto.github.io/about/index.md

-I moved to Cambridge, UK, in January 2010 to work in the [Cambridge Centre for Proteomics](http://proteomics.bio.cam.ac.uk/) on various aspects of quantitative and spatial proteomics, developing methodological advances and implementing computational tools with a strong emphasis on rigorous and reproducible data analysis.
+I moved to Cambridge, UK, in January 2010 to work in the [Cambridge Centre for Proteomics](http://proteomics.bio.cam.ac.uk/) on various aspects of quantitative and spatial proteomics, developing new methods and implementing computational tools with a strong emphasis on rigorous and reproducible data analysis.
 I am also a visiting scientist in the [PRIDE](http://www.ebi.ac.uk/pride/) team at the